jessed2012/2810_Final_Project/readme.md

  - battery

 ## 6 Team member assignments and timeline

+# team assignments:
  - Ashton TBD
  - Jesse TBD
  - Joseph TBD

+# Timeline
+1. Research your choice of microcontroller and related equipment
+	- We will use the Adruino Uno, servos, and sensors
+2. Select a project, get started, and have fun.
+	- Selected Self balancing robot
+3. Write a formal White Paper.
+Submit a .doc or .pdf file.
+	- Due 4/15
+4. Demo your project to the class.
+10-15 minute presentation.
+	- Due 4/15
+5. Submit Peer reviews.
+	- Due TBD

 <!--- ultrasonic distance detector https://www.instructables.com/id/distance-measurement-with-24-ftf-and-ultrasonic-se/ -->